 Business Process Management (BPM) is a topic with growing relevance for businesses as well as public organisations.
 Until today, the analysis part of a BPM cycle is mostly done manually.
 Process modelling methods are not designed to allow for automated analysis.
 Our aim is to show that meaningful weakness patterns that support semi-automatic analysis of business process diagrams (BPD) can be defined when a semantically enhanced modelling method is used.
 We derive exemplary weakness patterns by analysing literature and interviews from a business process redesign project.
 These are applied to a set of process models, in which occurrences of these weaknesses are being searched automatically.
 A comparison of achieved and expected results indicates that our approach helps to identify weaknesses within the processes and therefore supports business process analysis endeavours.

 Becker, Joerg; Bergener, Philipp; Breuker, Dominic; and Raeckers, Michael, "AN EMPIRICAL ASSESSMENT OF THE USEFULNESS OF WEAKNESS PATTERNS IN BUSINESS PROCESS REDESIGN" (2012).
 ECIS 2012 Proceedings.
-Paper 203.
+203.